anduleh/anduleh/README.md

 <img src="amongus.png" height="195px" align="right">

 - 💻 I’m currently working as a System Administrator
-- 💡 I'm interested in Cloud Computing, System Architecture, and Big Data
+- 💡 I'm interested in Cloud Computing and System Architecture
-- ❓ I’m looking for help with Digital Marketing
+- 📝 I’m looking for help with Digital Marketing
-- 🔨 I’m currently building a Chrome extension
+- 🔨 I’m currently developing a Chrome extension
-- 📚 I’m currently preparing for the GMAT
+- 📚 I’m currently preparing for the GMAT exam
-- 👯 I’m looking to contribute to open source software
+- 📂 I’m looking to contribute to open source software
-- 💬 Ask me about philosophy and debate
+- ☕ Ask me about philosophy, debate, and coffee
 - 🦋 I believe everything is connected
 #
 <p align="center">